Thomas Müntzer

 Thomas Müntzer (c.
-1489 – 27 May 1525) was a German preacher and theologian of the early Reformation whose opposition to both Martin Luther and the Roman Catholic Church led to his open defiance of late-feudal authority in central Germany.
+1489 – 27 May 1525) was a German preacher and theologian of the early Reformation whose opposition to both Martin Luther and the Catholic Church led to his open defiance of late-feudal authority in central Germany.
 Müntzer was foremost amongst those reformers who took issue with Luther's compromises with feudal authority.
-He became a leader of the German peasant and plebeian uprising of 1525 commonly known as the German Peasants' War.
-He was captured after the Battle of Frankenhausen, tortured and executed.
+He was a leader of the German peasant and plebeian uprising of 1525 commonly known as the German Peasants' War.

+In 1514, Müntzer became a Catholic priest in Braunschweig, where he began to question the teachings and practices of the Catholic Church.
+He then became a follower and acquaintance of Martin Luther, who recommended him for a post in Zwickau.
+His beliefs became increasingly spiritual and apocalyptic; by his arrival at Allstedt in 1523 he had completely broken with Luther.
+Amidst the peasant uprisings in 1525, Müntzer organized an armed militia in Mühlhausen.
+He was captured after the Battle of Frankenhausen, tortured and finally executed.

 Few other figures of the German Reformation raised as much controversy as Müntzer, which continues to this day.
 A complex and unusual character, he is now regarded as a significant personality in the early years of the German Reformation and the history of European revolutionaries.
 Almost all modern studies stress the necessity of understanding his revolutionary actions as a consequence of his theology: Müntzer believed that the end of the world was imminent and that it was the task of the true believers to aid God in ushering in a new era of history.
-Within the history of the Reformation, his contribution, especially in liturgy and biblical exegesis, was of substance, but remains undervalued.